-To pay online login to CUNYfirst, click on Self Service then Student Center and under Finance section click Make a Payment.
+To pay online login to CUNYfirst, click on Self Service then Student Center and under the Finance section click Make a Payment:

-For students with accepted financial aid to cover all tuition and fees, financial aid will automatically pay tuition charges and no action is necessary.
+For students with anticipated aid that shows in their CUNYfirst account and covers all tuition and fees.
+Financial Aid will automatically pay tuition and fees charges and no action is necessary.

-For students with accepted financial aid but not sufficient financial aid to cover tuition charges, students must pay the remaining tuition charges by the due date on their bill.
-Students may enroll in the tuition payment plan or make a payment online or pay in person at the Bursar's Office to avoid being dropped from classes.
+For students with accepted financial aid but is not sufficient to cover tuition charges, students must pay the remaining tuition charges by the payment due dates on their bill.
+Students may enroll in the tuition payment plan or make a payment online or pay by mail or in person at the Bursar's Office to avoid being dropped from classes.

 Tuition Payment Plan